nellore/vickitrix/README.md

 # vickitrix v0.1.0

-`vickitrix` makes crypto trades on GDAX based on tweets.
-Its development and name were inspired by [@vickicryptobot](https://twitter.com/vickicryptobot), but `vickitrix` is responsive to arbitrary rules about the content of status updates on Twitter.
-Here's how to get it to work.
+`vickitrix` makes crypto trades on GDAX according to rules about new tweets.
+Its development and name were inspired by [@vickicryptobot](https://twitter.com/vickicryptobot); in fact, the default rules [`vickitrix/rules/vicki.py`](vickitrix/rules/vicki.py) sell ETH when @vickicryptobot goes short on ETH-USD and buy ETH when @vickicryptobot goes long on ETH-USD.
+However, `vickitrix` can accommodate arbitrary rules about the content of status updates on Twitter.
+For example, the rules in [`vickitrix/rules/sentiment.py`](vickitrix/rules/sentiment.py) buy (sell) a miniscule amount of ETH when the words "good" ("bad") and "ethereum" are found in a tweet.
+Now imagine the possibilities---what would make inventive or more effective rules?
+Experiment, create issues, and make pull requests!

+Here's how to get `vickitrix` to work on your machine.

 ## Preliminaries

+Though `vickitrix` should work on Python 2 or 3 in Windows/UNIX/it's been tested mostly on Python 2.7 on a Macbook from late 2016 running Mac OS X Sierra.
 You'll need some keys and secrets and passcodes from Twitter and GDAX. `vickitrix` will store these in a config file (`~/.vickitrix/config`) on disk, but it ensures the secrets and passcodes are AES256-encrypted so evildoers who grab your laptop while you're logged in can't easily swipe working credentials.

 1. Open a new browser tab, and use it to [create a new Twitter app](https://apps.twitter.com/) after logging into Twitter.
 Name and describe it however you like, and specify no callback URL, but note Twitter also requires you enter some well-formed website URL to finish the process.
 You're allowed to write something like `https://placeholder.com/placeholder`.
 The thing will complain if your description isn't long enough, too.
 So dumb.
 2. Click the `Keys and Access Tokens` tab.